 After graduation, eager to build on her growing knowledge of different wine regions, Kristen moved to Washington State, where she spent two years as the enologist at Columbia Crest.
 Returning to California, Kristen held positions as the assistant winemaker at Jordan Vineyard & Winery and later Belvedere Winery, before joining Handley Cellars in Anderson Valley, where she was co-winemaker with founder Milla Handley for eight years.
 Prior to joining J. Lohr in 2015, Barnhisel was the quality control manager at Inglenook, where she was charged with ensuring wine quality of the Rubicon, Inglenook's flagship Cabernet Sauvignon, and the Blancaneaux, the winery's top white wine.

 Today, utilizing her extensive experience with cool-climate white wine varieties, Kristen works alongside President/COO Jeff Meier and Director of Winemaking Steve Peck to guide J. Lohr’s white wine program.
 “We are a winery that values leadership, experience and a willingness to experiment,” says Jeff.
-“From her work in multiple countries and appellations to her leadership role as a vice president at the American Society for Enology and Viticulture, Kristen has shown a remarkable commitment to research and experimentation.
-She’s also a phenomenal winemaker.”
+“From her work in multiple countries and appellations to her leadership role as the current president at the American Society for Enology and Viticulture, Kristen has shown a career-long commitment to research and experimentation.
+She is a phenomenal winemaker.”

 “I love the challenge of making serious white wines that reflect their vineyard roots,” says Kristen.
 “It is incredibly rewarding to take an inherently transparent grape and to find that perfect place where fruit flavors, aromatics, alcohol, acidity, texture and palate length all come into perfect balance.”